cloudera/flink-tutorials/README.md

 We dive deeper into structuring streaming application code, state handling and resource configuration.
 We also present a detailed set up of Kafka data sources and sinks for scalability and discuss validation of our pipeline before deployment.

 ##  Flink Security Showcase Application
-The [flink-secure-tutorial](flink-secure-tutorial) application demonstrates Flink security's features for applications intended to run in secured CDH/CDP environments.
+The [flink-secure-tutorial](flink-secure-tutorial) application demonstrates Flink security's features for applications intended to run in secured CDP environments.
 It covers Kerberos authentication and TLS encryption for HDFS and Kafka connectors.

+##  Flink SQL Showcase
+The [flink-sql-tutorial](flink-sql-tutorial) demonstrates Flink's SQL features, via creating tables backed by Kafka topics.
+It builds on the datagenerator used in the [flink-stateful-tutorial](flink-stateful-tutorial) and showcases both the SQL cli and embedding Flink SQL statements into Java applications.

 ## Flink Quickstart Archetype
 The [flink-quickstart-archetype](flink-quickstart-archetype) is a maven archetype for generating application skeletons specificly for Flink on Cloudera.